ychen-uoft/msFeatureCmp/README.md

 ls("package:msFeatureCmp")
 ```

--   Describe each of the public APIs here

-`msFeatureCmp` contains XYZ public functions for enabling feature
+`msFeatureCmp` contains six public functions for enabling feature
 comparisons, analysis, and visualization.
 The primary function is
 `compareFeatures`, which takes two feature sets and compares the
 features between them.
 This allows users to check things like which
 features in the first set also occur in the second, and how many
 features are in common.

-The function `getFeatureByIdx` is a simple interface into a featureXML
+The function `getFeatureByIdx` is a simple interface to a featureXML
 file, and allows users to select a feature in the file (by its index) to
 get its retention time, mass-to-charge, and signal intensity values.

+The function `plotRawData`

+The function `plotSingleFeatureSet`

+The function `plotTwoFeatureSets`

+The function `plotFeatureSetOnRawData`

 Warning: these functions will often take a while to run!